 In Victoria, almost all efficiency upgrades can get subsidies IF done through a registered provider.

 Beware of firms offering free upgrades however.
 They usually offer mediocre solutions, poor quality products and sub-standard installers in order to make it free.
 A great example of this is swapping halogen bulbs with LED ones, when a far better solution is to replace the whole fitting and pay a little for it.
-The only company I've heard good things about in Vic is HomeLab.

 Local council energy efficiency grants - check your council's website.
 You might get a free energy assessment.